y2737924daohegua/corber/pages/workflow/default_webviews.md

 ### For Android

-Due to the deprecation of [Crosswalk](https://crosswalk-project.org) and accordingly [cordova-plugin-crosswalk-webview](https://github.com/crosswalk-project/cordova-plugin-crosswalk-webview), we now use the default Android WebView.

-Crosswalk is a custom WebView for Android, which will:
-- Ensure your app is running in the same JS environment, vs. standard Android fragmentation;
-- Give you consistency with CSS parsing; and
-- Improve JS performance, especially for older devices.

-The downside of crosswalk is that builds will now give you two apks, one for each of the x86 and armv7 platforms respectively.
-If you are shipping via the Google Store, you can upload both apks and trust the right one will be delivered.
-In testing, it is important to ensure you are working from the correct apk.
+By default the standard Android WebView is used.

+On Android 7 and later, the Android WebView is [automatically linked to Chrome and kept up-to-date](https://developer.android.com/about/versions/nougat/android-7.0.html#webview).

+A now deprecated option to use the [crosswalk webview](https://github.com/crosswalk-project/cordova-plugin-crosswalk-webview) still exist.
+But since [Crosswalk](https://crosswalk-project.org) itself is sunset, and newer versions of Android will auto-update the webview, we no longer recommend using it.

-To install crosswalk when adding a platform, run `corber platform add android --crosswalk`.
+If you still want to use the crosswalk webview, run `corber platform add android --crosswalk`.